THE HUMANITARIAN TECHNOLOGY NETWORK

 Jaroslav Valuch & Anahi Ayala Iacucci: Feb 2012 (25 mins)

-Jennifer Leaning: Patterns in Crisis Mapping, Inaugural ICCM Keynote Address, (39 mins)
+Jennifer Leaning: Patterns in Crisis Mapping, Inaugural ICCM Keynote Address

 J. Ziemke: The Construction of a New Interdisciplinary Field?
-Paper, Course Syllabus & Powerpoint for students
+Paper/Course Syllabus

 We are grateful to the ICT4Peace Foundation for hosting & supporting the network.